-Many studies investigated the impact of psyllium supplement on weight loss and other parameters such as BMI and changes in cholesterol.
+Many studies investigated the impact of psyllium supplements on weight loss and other parameters such as BMI and changes in cholesterol.
 All studies have a low number of participants, which limits the evidence.

 For example, in one study (Pal et al., 2011), individuals were randomly divided into the following groups:

 - Usual diet and placebo (a dummy) supplement: group 1

 - Usual diet and fiber supplement (psyllium): group 2

 - A healthy diet and placebo (dummy) supplement: group 3

 - A healthy diet and fiber supplement HLT-FIB: group4